tranquil cottage garden with lounger

 9: Mix and match paving & borders

-Cottage garden paths aren’t uniform and mixing and matching elements will complement the rustic style.
+Cottage garden paths aren’t uniform, and mixing and matching elements will complement the rustic style.
 Mix it up with some sandstone paving and use unique pathways to connect the areas of the garden.
-Your cottage garden borders don’t have to match either.
+Your cottage garden borders don’t have to match, either.
 You can build elaborate borders for your favourite flower beds, natural edging for walkways, or shrubs to mark out your quiet areas.

 mixed paving and border path